Learn

 Fraud Alert: Charity Scams

 Making the world a better place often starts by opening your wallet and giving generously to causes you care about.
 No matter how much you plan to donate, you want to make sure every dollar goes where you intend it.
-Scammers may see an opportunity to take advantage of your generosity, so it's important to do your homework before making a contribution.
+Unfortunately, scammers may see an opportunity to take advantage of your generosity, so it's important to do your homework before making a contribution to your favorite charity.

 Here's how to check that your hard-earned money will go toward supporting a legitimate cause.

 Take some time to also use a search engine to dig up more information about the charity's name.
-Adding words like complaint," scam," or review" to your search term can help you figure out if charity is one that should be avoided,3 according to the Federal Trade Commission.
+Adding words like "complaint," "scam," or "review" to your search term can help you figure out if charity is one that should be avoided.2

 Individuals who aren't affiliated with a nonprofit can use social media and crowdfunding platforms (like GoFundMe) to raise money for just about anything, from a costly medical bill to a teacher's classroom supplies.
 But sometimes fraudsters try to cash in on personal hardships and set up copycat fundraisers, so how do you make sure you're donating to the right one?

-Giving to people you know personally is the safest way to contribute to a crowdfunding campaign,7 according to the Federal Trade Commission.
-If you don't know the person, but you still want to help, see if you have any mutual friends on social media who could attest to their reputation.
+Giving to people you know personally is the safest way to contribute to a crowdfunding campaign, according to the Federal Trade Commission.5 If you don't know the person, but you still want to help, see if you have any mutual friends on social media who could attest to their reputation.
 You could also research them online.

 Social media can give you additional clues about the authenticity of a personal fundraiser.
 Look to see if the fundraising campaign is being promoted through social media posts by a person who's directly affiliated with that particular cause.